RayMoham/Medical_Pager-Chat-Messenger/README.md

 - TypeScript
 - Redux Toolkit
 - Tailwind CSS
+- HTML
+- Angular

 ## <a name="features">🔋 Features</a>

-👉 **Modern User Interface**: A modern and user-friendly interface, offering an intuitive experience for users.
+👉 Modern User Interface: A sleek and user-friendly interface, offering an intuitive and engaging experience for both patients and healthcare providers.

-👉 **Summary Generation**: Users can input the URL of a lengthy article, and the web app utilizes AI to provide a concise summary of the article content.
+👉 Direct and Group Chats: Facilitates seamless communication through direct messages and group chats, allowing patients to easily share their concerns and receive timely support.

+👉 Emojis & Reactions: Enhances interaction with a variety of emojis and reaction options, making conversations more expressive and engaging.

+👉 Built-in GIF Support: Adds a touch of levity and personalization to conversations with integrated GIF support.

+👉 Message Editing & Deletion: Provides the ability to edit and delete messages, ensuring clear and accurate communication.

+👉 Specialized Commands: Includes commands tailored to the medical context, offering quick access to essential functions and information.

+👉 Authentication & SMS Notifications: Ensures secure access with robust authentication mechanisms and keeps users informed with real-time SMS notifications.

-👉 **History Saving with Local Storage**: The app includes a history feature, allowing users to save summaries locally, providing a convenient way to revisit and manage their reading history.
+👉 History Saving with Local Storage: Saves chat history locally, allowing users to revisit past conversations and manage their communication history efficiently.

-👉 **Copy to Clipboard Functionality**: Enables users to easily share or store the summarized content by copying it to their clipboard.
+👉 Copy to Clipboard Functionality: Enables easy sharing or storing of important messages by copying content to the clipboard.

-👉 **Advanced RTK Query API Requests**: Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making API requests.
-These requests fire conditionally based on specific criteria, optimizing data fetching and management.
+👉 Advanced RTK Query API Requests: Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making conditional API requests, optimizing data fetching and management.

-and many more, including code architecture and reusability
+👉 Advanced Netlify and Heroku Deployment: Utilizes netlify to deploy local site(frontend), Heroku CLI to counter Server Backend and Stream API for chat backround usage.

 ## <a name="quick-start">🤸 Quick Start</a>